vinschzen/another-bullet-hell/Assets/Samples/Input System/1.7.0/Rebinding UI/README.md

  To demonstrate how to use images instead of textual display strings, take a look at [GamepadIconsExample](./GamepadIconsExample.cs).

- Finally, the [RebindSaveLoad](./RebindSaveLoad.cs) script demonstrates how to persist user rebinds in `PlayerPrefs` and how to restore them from there.
+ Finally, the [RebindSaveLoad](./RebindSaveLoad.cs) script demonstrates how to persist user rebinds in `EditorPrefs` and how to restore them from there.

  The icons used in the sample are taken from [Free Prompts Pack v4.0](https://opengameart.org/content/free-keyboard-and-controllers-prompts-pack) created by, and made available to public domain by Nicolae Berbece.
  Icons are licensed under [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/).